Questions to Ask About Prostate Cancer

 It’s important to see specialists who treat your cancer day-in and day-out.
 A urologic oncologist is significantly different from a general surgeon or a general urologist.
 At The University of Kansas Cancer Center, our urologic oncologists, medical oncologists, radiation oncologists and pathologists have specialized training in prostate cancer and know what works for each subset of disease type.
 Your care team may also include a radiologist, dietitian, genetic counselor and others.
 Our specialists are national and international leaders in prostate cancer treatment.
 They present lectures at meetings across the country and the globe and have written textbooks on prostate cancer treatment.

 There are many options for treating prostate cancer.
 The right treatment plan will be determined by the aggressiveness of the cancer and the patient’s goals and expectations.
 For early-stage prostate cancer, active surveillance (which involves monitoring the cancer without immediate treatment) may be an option.
+Another option for early-stage disease is high-intensity focused ultrasound, a prostate cancer treatment that uses the energy of sound waves to heat and destroy cancer cells in prostate tumors that have not spread.
+Our cancer center is the first and only in the region to offer this advanced technology.
 For patients with more advanced disease, there are different types of surgery and radiation options – including robotic surgery, brachytherapy (radiation seeds) and stereotactic body radiation.
 If the cancer has spread beyond the prostate, hormone therapy and chemotherapy may be considered.
 The University of Kansas Cancer Center is the only cancer center in the region to offer all the treatment options for prostate cancer – including advanced surgical and radiation techniques and a wide array of clinical trials.